 In New Mexico they have adobe brick factories for goodness sake.
-You'd think that the regulators would understand the energy efficiency of the stuff and the value of adobe to the state's economy and environment, but according to the an article by Joe Tibbets in the July 2009 Solaradobe Newsletter from SWSA Adobebuilder.com, the state's Energy and Minerals Department is pushing for adoption of the a national code which does not:
+You'd think that the regulators would understand the energy efficiency of the stuff and the value of adobe to the state's economy and environment, but according to the an article by Joe Tibbets in the July 2009 Solaradobe Newsletter from SWSA Adobebuilder.com, the state's Energy and Minerals Department is pushing for adoption of the a national code which does not:1.
+Does not mention any passive solar in its calcsThe code they are pushing which incorporates HERS ratings and LEED standards would substantially upgrade the efficiency of inherently inefficient construction methods (stick building) but would cause problems for adobe and compressed earth block builders among others, since according to Joe adobe builders would not qualify for the NM Sustainable Building Tax Credit.

 2. Cannot model passive solar well